gwierzchowski/datconv/docs/source/api.rst

     or
     datconv --version
-    which prints version number to standard output and exit.
+    which prints version number to standard output and exit. or
+    datconv --help
+    which prints short usage information

     The datconv script returns to shell:
         0 on sucess